MTHFR Gene Mutation Symptoms, Natural Treatments and FAQs

 The primary reason that MTHFR mutations cause health problems is due to disturbing the normal process of methylation.

-To understand why this mutation can raise your risk for common disorders, it helps to first understand the important roles that methylenetetrahydrofolate reductase normally plays.
-MTHFR normally: (8)
+To understand why a MTHFR gene mutation can raise your risk for common disorders, it helps to first understand the important roles that methylenetetrahydrofolate reductase normally plays.
+MTHFR normally:

 • Facilitates the process called methylation, which is a metabolic process that switches genes on and off and repairs DNA.
 Methylation also affects nutrient conversions through enzyme interactions.